Non-asymptotic upper bounds for the reconstruction error of PCA

 Let $\Theta$ be the class of all symmetric matrices whose eigenvalues satisfy

 where $x\ge 0$ and $\kappa>1$.
 Then it holds

 provided that $d\le cn$, where $c,C>0$ are constants depending only on $C_1$.
 Considering separately the cases $x\le c$ and $x> c$, we see that the excess risk is always smaller than the oracle risk $R(P_{\le d})=p-d$.
-To prove \eqref{EqSCMAppli}, it suffices to apply Theorem \ref{Thm1}.
-Indeed, the claim follows from applying either Lemma \ref{SpectralDec} with $\mu=1$ and the first inequality in Theorem \ref{Thm1} or Lemma \ref{SpectralDec} with $\mu=1+\kappa x$ and the second inequality in Theorem \ref{Thm1} (depending on whether $(1+\kappa x)d\le p-d$ or $(1+\kappa x)d>p-d$).
+To prove \eqref{EqSCMAppli}, it suffices to apply Proposition \ref{PropMainRes1}.
+Indeed, the claim follows from applying either Lemma \ref{SpectralDec} with $\mu=1$ and the first inequality in Proposition \ref{PropMainRes1} or Lemma \ref{SpectralDec} with $\mu=1+\kappa x$ and the second inequality in Proposition \ref{PropMainRes1} (depending on whether $(1+\kappa x)d\le p-d$ or $(1+\kappa x)d>p-d$).

 In fact, since